Adedhoney/personal-budget-system-frontend/README.md

 ## Approach and Assumptions

+User cannot access the user management page and super admin cannot access the dashboard page.
+The admins can access both pages

 I added the user status (active - pending), but I did not implement any restrictions on this, because I didn't build a notification system that will alert either the admin of a new user, or the user when an admin accepts them.

 Admins can accepts users, make users admin and or delete user.
 The superAdmin cannot be deleted